tale-toul/OCP4baremetalIPI/README.md

 The infrasctucture required to deploy the Openshift cluster can be created automatically with the terraform templates and ansible playbooks provided in this repository.
 The process requires a few steps run in a serialized manner due to the matroshka design of the components.
 The metal instance is created in the first place, then it is configured to support libvirt, then the libvirt resources are created, and finally some libvirts VMs are configured to support Openshift.

-For these instructions to run successfully [terraform](https://www.terraform.io) and [ansible](https://www.ansible.com) must be installed and working in the controlling.
+For these instructions to run successfully [terraform](https://www.terraform.io) and [ansible](https://www.ansible.com) must be installed and working in the controlling host.

 * Go to the [Terraform directory](Terraform/README.md) and follow the instructions to deploy the metal instance and associated components in AWS.